glynntucker/serverFolderCleanup/README.md

 serverFolderCleanup can do the following:

-- The default behaviour (given just a pathname) renames all the files and directories with duplicate filenames in the given directory and all its subdirectories recursively.
+- The default behaviour (given just a pathname) renames files and directories with duplicate filenames in the given directory and all its subdirectories recursively.
 It is case insensitive.
   `python run.py <path>`
-- When used with the `-p` flag or `--pattern` argument, it will delete the files it finds matching the provided pattern. eg `python run.py <path> -p .xls` will remove all files whose names contain the pattern `.xls`
+- `-p` flag or `--pattern` argument deletes files matching the provided pattern using regex eg `python run.py <path> -p /.xls` will remove all files whose names contain the pattern `.xls`
-- When used with the `-c` flag or `--cleanup` argument, it will remove any empty directories it finds within the provided directory and its subdirectories recursively.
-  `python run.py -c`
+- `-c` flag or `--cleanup` argument removes empty directories found in the provided directory and its subdirectories recursively eg `python run.py -c`
-- Given the `-n` flag, the program will limit its actions to the provided directory only (no subdirectories)
+- `-n` flag limits its actions to the provided directory only (no subdirectories)
-- Given the `-L` flag, the program will log the actions it would've taken without making modifications
+- `-L` flag logs the actions it would've taken without making modifications

 Files that are renamed are done so by appending '_x' to their name, where x is an integer.